 After receiving your application Nelnet will explain the process in which they will review your application.
-You shall not be required to make any payments towards your loan during this time while your discharge application is on review.
+You shall not be required to make any payments towards your loan during the time your discharge application is on review.

-In the instance that you are denied that is if your application for the discharge is declined, your lenders or the one responsible for the TEACH Grant service will be told to continue collecting as per the usual conditions.
+In the instance that your request is denied and declined, your lenders or the one responsible for the TEACH Grant service will be told to continue collecting as per the usual conditions.
 You will be sent a letter by mail that mentions the denial and the reason behind the rejection of your discharge and this will also include information on what you must do in the instance that you disagree with the decision or have any further queries about the same.

 What happens if my TPD discharge request is approved?

-After your Discharge request goes through the further action is based on the type of documentation that you had submitted during your application for qualifying for the discharge.
+After your Discharge request goes through, any further action is based on the type of documentation that you had submitted during your application for qualifying for the discharge.

 Veterans Affair Documentation